 Guests should arrange for groceries to be delivered to their accommodation or bring their own groceries, to avoid trips to the supermarket.
 Guests need to check with the store as the situation is changing daily.

-On site changes we are implementing to protect guests and staff.
+On site changes we are implementing to remain Covid Safe as required by HM Government.

-• The on site gas BBQ will not be available to guests during this time.
+• The on site shared gas BBQ will not be available to guests during this time.

 • Some pathways will be closed to enable social distancing.

 • Reception will be closed, keys will be left in properties for arrival.